Joule-Thomson Expansion of Born-Infeld AdS Black Holes in 4D Einstein-Gauss-Bonnet gravity: Abstract

 \section{Abstract}

-In this paper, the Joule-Thomson Expansion of Born-Infeld AdS black holes in 4D Einstein-Gauss-Bonnet gravity is studied in the extended phase space.
-The inversion curves and the isenthalpic curves are discussed in detail.
-We analyze the effect of $\alpha$ and $\beta$ on the inversion curves and plot the inversion and isenthalpic curves in the $T-P$ plane, which can determine the cooling-heating regions.
+In this paper, the Joule-Thomson expansion of Born-Infeld AdS black holes in the consistent Aoki-Gorji-Mukohyama theory of 4D Einstein-Gauss-Bonnet gravity is studied in the extended phase space.
+We further analyze the effect of parameters $\alpha$ and $\beta$ on the inversion curves and plot the inversion and isenthalpic curves in the $T-P$ plane, which can determine the cooling-heating regions.